 Vaccination of volunteers in Venezuela will begin in coming days as part of double-blind, randomized, placebo-controlled clinical trials of the Sputnik V vaccine.
 Venezuela has become the first country in Latin America to start clinical trials of the Sputnik V vaccine after its registration in Russia with 2000 people taking part in the trial.

 On August 11, the Sputnik V vaccine developed by the Gamaleya National Research Institute of Epidemiology and Microbiology was registered by the Ministry of Health of Russia and became the world’s first registered vaccine against COVID-19 based on the human adenoviral vectors platform.
-Detailed information on the Sputnik V vaccine, the technological platform of human adenoviral vectors, and other details are available at sputnikvaccine.com
+Detailed information on the Sputnik V coronavirus vaccine Gamaleya Center, the technological platform of human adenoviral vectors, and other details are available at sputnikvaccine.com

 On September 4, a research paper on the results of Phase I and Phase II clinical trials of the Sputnik V vaccine was published in The Lancet, one of the leading international medical journals.
 Post-registration clinical trials of the Sputnik V vaccine involving 40,000 volunteers are currently ongoing.
 More than 60,000 volunteers have applied to take part in post-registration trials.
 The first results of these trials are expected to be published in October-November 2020.